-- across, around across the United States, around the world - addresses Use the abbreviations Ave., Blvd., and St. only with a numbered address: 1600 Pennsylvania Ave.
+across, around - across the United States, around the world

+addresses - Use the abbreviations Ave., Blvd., and St. only with a numbered address: 1600 Pennsylvania Ave.
 Spell them out and capitalize when part of a formal street name without a number: Pennsylvania Avenue.
-Lowercase and spell out when used alone or with more than one street name: Massachusetts and Pennsylvania avenues. - All similar words (alley, drive, road, terrace, etc.) always are spelled out.
+Lowercase and spell out when used alone or with more than one street name: Massachusetts and Pennsylvania avenues.

+All similar words (alley, drive, road, terrace, etc.) always are spelled out.
 Capitalize them when part of a formal name without a number; lowercase when used alone or with two or more names.

-- Always use figures for an address number.
+Always use figures for an address number.
 (Ex.
-9 Morningside Circle.) - Spell out and capitalize First through Ninth when used as street names; use figures for 10th and above.
+9 Morningside Circle.)

+- Spell out and capitalize First through Ninth when used as street names; use figures for 10th and above.
 (Ex.
-7 Fifth Ave., 100 21st St.) - Abbreviate compass points used to indicate directional ends of a street or quadrants of a city in a numbered address.
+7 Fifth Ave., 100 21st St.) - Abbreviate compass points in a numbered address used to indicate direction of a street or quadrants of a city.
 (Ex.
 222 E. 42nd St., 562 W. 43rd St., 600 K St. NW.)
 Do not abbreviate if the number is omitted.
 (Ex.
-East 42nd Street, West 43rd Street, K Street Northwest.)
-No periods in quadrant abbreviations (Ex.
-NW, NE, SW, SE) unless customary locally. - Use periods in the abbreviation P.O. for P.O.
-Box numbers. - Adopt-a-Doc an MD program scholarship launched in 2012 that provides a minimum of \$20,000 spread over the course of four years.
+East 42nd Street, K Street Northwest.)
+No periods in quadrant abbreviations.
+(Ex.
+NW, NE, SW, SE) - Use periods in the abbreviation P.O. for P.O.
+Box numbers.

+Adopt-a-Doc - an MD program scholarship launched in 2012 providing a minimum of \$20,000 spread over the course of four years.
 The program promotes mentor relationships by pairing donors with medical students.
 First reference: Adopt-a-Doc program, when referring to the collective initiative; Adopt-a-Doc scholarship, when referring to a specific gift; Adopt-a-Doc scholar; Adopt-a-Doc donor.